 Highway Permitting Application Procedures

 The following list of items necessary to process an application may not be fully applicable to your project.
-If you are not sure if an item is required, please check with the Highway Permit Technician.
+If you are not sure if an item is required, please contact the department to inquire.

 Required items, as described under the ordinance, are as follows:

 - Complete the 'Part I. Owner of Project or Event

 Information'.
 The Applicant Contact Person must be the legal representative of the development/ownership/business and the individual that signs the Application form.
 A 24-hour emergency number and type of phone and e-mail address must be provided for that Contact Person.
 If this number or

 information changes at any point in the application process or during the permitted construction/event, the revised information shall be provided in writing to the Division of Transportation.